Miracloon/pflotran-documentation/source/theory_guide/pm_waste_form.rst

 model used is obtained via coupling to the FMDM by calling a single external subroutine developed by Jerden et al. (2015).
 Details regarding the FMDM conceptual model and algorithmic design are provided by Jerden et al. (2015).
+This mechanism requires the concentrations of O2(aq), HCO3-, H2(aq),
+and Fe++ to be specified in mol/L in the CONCENTRATIONS sub-block card of the CONSTRAINT card.

 FMDM Surrogate Mechanism
 ........................